During the month I spent in this beautiful city, I ate in some of the best restaurants in Campeche.

 Yes, 15% is excellent average tipping in Campeche.

 You will find the best places along the malecón, (the seafront), or Calle 59.

 The best area to stay in is the zona centro, close to the cathedral, the zócalo, and the famous Calle 59.
-Check out this beautiful World Heritage house that sleeps up to 4 people on Airbnb; complete with pool and bicycles to help you get around.
+Check out this beautiful World Heritage house that sleeps up to 4 people; complete with pool and bicycles to help you get around.